Telecom Italia seeks to finalise Telecom Argentina sale

-MILAN Italian phone company Telecom Italia said on Monday it confirmed a mandate to management to finalise a sale of its stake in Telecom Argentina.
+MILAN Nov 11 Italian phone company Telecom Italia said on Monday it confirmed a mandate to management to finalise a sale of its stake in Telecom Argentina .

 The statement came after a board meeting of the Italian incumbent called to discuss the sale.